Lizbeth Benacquisto: Florida Senate

 When Florida Senate districts were reconfigured in 2012, Benacquisto ran for re-election in the 30th District.
 It included most of the old 27th, but not her home in Wellington, which had been drawn out of the district along with the rest of the old 27th's share of Palm Beach County.
-She moved to Fort Myers in the new 30th, won her party's nomination unopposed, and faced off against Democratic nominee Debbie Jordan in the general election.
+She moved to Fort Myers in the new 30th District, won her party's nomination unopposed, and faced off against Democratic nominee Debbie Jordan in the general election.
 The Naples Daily News endorsed Benacquisto for re-election, praising her for the fact that she "sponsored the Andrew Widman Act to better track dangerous criminals and the Silver Alert Program to protect seniors astray."